 This profession ranked #21 in "The 100 Best Jobs" and #16 in "Best Health Care Jobs" by U.S. News & World Report for 2018.

-The Cardiopulmonary Science program (#200398) is accredited by and programmatic outcome data is available through the Commission on Accreditation for Respiratory Care.
+The Respiratory Therapy program (#200398) is accredited by and programmatic outcome data is available through the Commission on Accreditation for Respiratory Care.

 Programmatic outcomes are performance indicators that reflect the extent to which the goals of the program are achieved and by which program effectiveness is documented.
 Programmatic outcomes data reported on the CoARC website include: